The Ponzano-Regge cylinder and Propagator for 3d quantum gravity: The Propagator as a boundary amplitude

-This shows how the Ponzano-Regge model defines transition amplitudes for evolution of the 2d disk geometry, which turns out to depend solely on the boundary state of the 2d disk and the boundary spin network encoding the quantum state of the 1+1-d geometry between the initial and final disks.
 The rest of this paper is dedicated to studying the structure and properties of this Ponzano-Regge transition amplitudes, in particular its reformulation in terms of transfer matrix in section \ref{sec:transfer}, and illustrates the construction through the simplest non-trivial examples, focusing on the evolution of one, two and three spin states in section \ref{sec:example}.